Viewing Article

 Save the settings and reboot the firewall if necessary.

-Plug a PC in behind the firewall and check you have internet access.
-If not there may be and additional step necessary, please see the trouble shooting section.
+Connect a PC inside the firewall and check you have internet access.
+If not, there may be an additional step necessary and we would recommend that you please consult the troubleshooting section.

-Follow the below guide and do a host allocation.
-In the destination box put in the IP address of your firewall you set above (e.g. 192.168.0.50).
-By doing a host allocation you are forwarding all ports and protocols to the firewall, VPNs and your existing port mappings should now work.
+Follow the below guide to utilise a host allocation.
+In the destination box, input the same static IP address of your firewall's WAN port that you set above (e.g. 192.168.3.50).
+By setting a Host Allocation you are forwarding all traffic on all ports and protocols to the firewall.
+VPNs and your existing firewall based port mappings should now work.

 http://support.sharedband.com/index.php?act=article&code=view&id=15